corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

 These wrapping flows should be bundled into a single CorDapp that can be distributed to relevant parties on your network.

-## Example Flows
+## Example flows

 How you implement the wrapping flows will depend on your own requirements and those of your Business Network.
 In the following examples you will find reference implementations of Business Network enabled Disaster Recovery flows.
-You can use them as the basis to create wrapping flows appropriate to your Business Networks.
+You can use them as the basis to create wrapping flows appropriate to your own Business Networks.

-### Initiating Business-Network-enabled flows
+### Initiating Business Network-enabled flows

 Each flow in the examples below contains the private function `getMembers`.
 The implementation of this function is the responsibility of either the node operator or Business Network operator.
 It is used throughout the snippets to demonstrate how membership of a party might be validated using a retrieved list of Business Network members.

-### Business-Network-initiated LedgerSync
+### Business Network-initiated LedgerSync

 In order to determine whether or not ledger data is synchronized with the rest of the network after a disaster scenario, use `ScheduleReconciliationFlow` to schedule and eventually execute reconciliation with a specified list of parties.
 In this case, that list will be verified using a retrieved set of the Business Network members.